cravemaster/Hidden-Automation-Button-For-Apple-Watch-App/README.md

 It was tested by @hamzasood it worked for him on his iPhone running iOS 8.2 was released but was not publically jailbroken.
 And @angelXwind tested it on iOS 8.1.2 on one of her devices (assuming a 5S?), and she reported that it works fine for her as she ported the Apple Watch files from iOS 8.2 to her device.

 On iOS 10, things are different. iOS 10 now requires you to have an internal install of it (so jailbreak).

+If using iOS 10 and are running it as a jailbreak, install InternalSettings10 and enable it under Settings->InternalSettings10->Enable Automation under the Apple Watch App Settings Section.